-To comply with a directive from the U.S. Government's Office of Management and Budget, the UCR Program expanded its race categories and changed its ethnicity categories.
-The race categories were expanded from four (White, Black, American Indian or Alaskan Native, and Asian or Other Pacific Islander) to five (American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White).
+To comply with a directive from the OMB, the UCR Program expanded its race categories and changed its ethnicity categories.
+The race categories were expanded from four (White, Black, American Indian or Alaskan Native, and Asian or Other Pacific Islander) to five (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander).
 The ethnicity categories changed from "Hispanic" and "Other Ethnicity/National Origin" to "Hispanic or Latino" and "Not Hispanic or Latino."